Last Updated on April 16, 2023

-The American Bully dog is a relatively new breed that developed as a cross between an American Staffordshire Terrier, a Pitbull, and some other Bully-type dogs.
+The American Bully is a relatively new breed that is developed as a cross between an American Staffordshire Terrier, an American Pit Bull Terrier, and some other Bully-type dogs.
 These dogs are known for their wide heads, muscular bodies, and short coat.

-They are also known as being powerful and athletic dogs with an intimidating appearance, making them formidable guard dogs.
+They are also known as being powerful and athletic doggos with an intimidating appearance, making them formidable guard dogs.

-But just what does it cost to buy an American Bully Dog?
+But just what does it cost to buy an American Bully?
+Is it expensive to maintain this breed?
 How do you find a reputable breeder for these dogs, and what factors will influence the price of one of these puppies?

 Keep reading as we will look at all of this in the article below.

-Purchasing an American Bully puppy is not cheap.
-These dogs can cost between $2000 and $5000 if you find purebred puppies from a reputable breeder.
+Purchasing an American Bully puppy can cost between $2,500 and $5,000 from a reputable breeder.

 Are American Bullies expensive?

-Various factors will influence the final price of your American Bully puppy, including breeder reputation, genetics, size, and more.
+Various factors will influence the final price of your puppy, including the breeder’s reputation, genetics, size, and more.

 How much is a full-grown American Bully?